-On these pages you will find some examples and their explanations of zar-amulets.
-These can take the form of round, square, or rectangular amulets, as well as bracelets, rings and jewelry to be hung in the headveil.
-Because of their importance, zar amulets are often sewn tightly on to clothing or face veils.
-This ensured their continuous presence close to the wearer and helped to underline her identity.
-More pictures of zar jewelry can be found in this collection.
+On these pages you will find some examples and their explanations of zar-pendants.
+These can take the form of round, square, or rectangular pendants, as well as bracelets, rings and jewelry to be hung in the headveil.
 The zar-bracelet shown below is of the type worn as upper arm bracelet by the Rashayda on the Red Sea Coast.
-The bracelet is decorated with depictions of the female spirit Sitt and the male spirit Sidi.
-The zar is thought to originate from Sudan and to have come to Egypt in the 19th century.
-It is therefore not surprising to find examples of a zar-ceremony as far south as the Rashayda.
-Even in Nubia, very specific spirits are encountered.
-Another scene on the zar-amulets is that of the camel carrying the Mah’mal or litter that held the coverings for the Ka’aba in Mecca.
+The bracelet is decorated with depictions of a male and female spirit.
+Another scene shown below is that of the camel carrying the Mah’mal or litter that held the coverings for the Ka’aba in Mecca.
 These coverings were made in Egypt and carried every year in a festive procession to Mecca.
-The mah’mal itself was seen as a relic with great powers, hence its depiction on zar-amulets.
+The mah’mal itself was seen as a relic with great powers, hence its depiction on zar-pendants.

 The photograph on the background is taken by Carol J. Riphenburg.
 Read more on her blog here.